Bifurcation of nonlinear bound states in the periodic Gross-Pitaevskii equation with PT-symmetry: Nonlinear estimates; proof of Theorem

 Indeed, as is well known (see Chapter 4 in \cite{Peli}), the Jacobian $J_0$ at a bound state $A$ of the stationary NLS equation (\ref{E:SNLS}) is a diagonal operator of two Schr\"{o}dinger operators

 and

 which act on the real and imaginary parts of the perturbation to $A$.
-By the shift and phase invariances, both operators have kernels ${\rm Ker}(L_+) = {\rm span}(A')$ and ${\rm Ker}(L_-) = {\rm span}(A)$, and the simple zero eigenvalue of $L_+$ and $L_-$ is isolated from the rest of their spectra.
+By the shift and phase invariances, both operators have kernels, namely

+and the simple zero eigenvalue of $L_+$ and $L_-$ is isolated from the rest of their spectra.
 By using the Fourier transform and the dualism between $H^2(\R)$ and $L^2_2(\R)$ spaces, these facts imply that if $A \neq 0$ is a bound state to equation (\ref{E:SNLS}) in $H^{s_A}(\R)$ with $s_A \geq 1$, then the kernel of $\hat{J}_0 : L^2_2(\R) \to L^2(\R)$ is two-dimensional and the double zero eigenvalue is bounded away from the rest of the spectrum of $\hat{J}_0$.
 In a suitably selected subspace defined by a symmetry of the stationary NLS equation (\ref{E:SNLS}), such that the invariances do not hold within this subspace, the Jacobian $\hat{J}_0$ is invertible.
 The two invariances are avoided if we restrict to $\PT$-symmetric $A$ and $b$, \ie

 or equivalently

 Hence, for any given $\PT$-symmetric solution $A$ to equation \eqref{E:SNLS}, we consider a solution to the fixed-point equation \eqref{E:b-eq} in $B^{2,2}_{c_1 \eps^r}$ for real $\hat{b}$.
 By the $\PT$-symmetry of the original problem (\ref{E:nls}), all components of the decomposition of $u$ inherit the $\PT$-symmetry if $\hat{b}$ is real, so that if $\hat{b}$ is real, then $\hat{J}_\eps^{-1}W(\hat{b})$ is real, and the fixed-point equation \eqref{E:b-eq} is closed in the space of $\PT$-symmetric solutions.
 Then, thanks to (\ref{fixed-1}), (\ref{fixed-2}), and (\ref{fixed-3}), there exists a unique real solution $\hat{b} \in B^{2,2}_{c_1 \eps^r}$ of the fixed-point equation (\ref{E:b-eq}).